 This special gay nude sailing cruise takes you from Mykonos along the Southern Cyclades Islands to the spectacular island of Santroini.
 This is the best place on earth to watch a spectacular sunset!
 After one week we will finish again on Mykonos.
-We sail with our new Bavaria 56 feet sailing yacht with room for 11 nude gay guys!
+We sail with two new spacious air conditioned Bavaria 56 feet sailing yachts with room for 11 nude gay guys each!

 Day 1 -